MicrosoftDocs/powerbi-docs/powerbi-docs/service-set-data-alerts.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 08/07/2019
+ms.date: 08/08/2019
 ms.author: maggies
 LocalizationGroup: Dashboards
 ---

-# Data alerts in Power BI service
+# Data alerts in the Power BI service

 Set alerts to notify you when data in your dashboards changes beyond limits you set.